fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

    * - The service for deactivating the Wallet Instance is unavailable (e.g. technical errors)
      - Wallet Provider

-In addition to error management, all Primary Actors MUST also deal with negative feedback resulting from the User’s decision to abandon or cancel a flow (e.g. Activation, Acquisition, Presentation, etc.).
+In addition to error management, all Primary Actors MUST also deal with negative feedback resulting from the User’s decision to abandon or cancel a flow (e.g. activation, acquisition, presentation, etc.).
 In such cases, feedback MUST be provided to confirm the User’s choice, and it MAY include a Call to Action to continue.

 User Assistance
 ********************************